6 Queen Esther Characteristics We Should Be Practicing Now

 6 Specific Queen Esther Characteristics

-I know I’m just scraping the surface with these Queen Esther characteristics, but they have really stood out to me this year. so let’s dive in.
-Here are some highlights of Queen Esther of Persia’s noble character:
+I know I’m just scraping the surface with these character traits of Queen Esther, but they have really stood out to me this year. so let’s dive in.
+Here are some highlights of her noble character and life lessons for us to emulate:

-We can’t just fall into becoming a wise woman of character like Queen Esther of Persia.
+We can’t just fall into becoming a wise woman of character.
 It’s not that simple.

 But you already know that.